LadnerLab/PepSIRF/README.md

 --help, -h displays this message, while 'pep_sirf module_name --help' will display the help for the module module_name.
 ```

+Currently only forward indexes and runs where samples have already been indexed on the Reverse indexes are supported.

 #### Module Demux
 ```
 PepSIRF: Peptide-based Serological Immune Response Framework demultiplexing module.